 United States: Use the abbreviation U.S. when expressing an adjective: The U.S. government produces dozens of resources on the topic.
 It may be spelled out or abbreviated as U.S. when used as a noun: The UIC College of Nursing is one of the top 10 nursing colleges in the United States (or U.S.).
 Do not use USA or U.S.A. as the name of the country.

 university, college: Capitalize when part of a formal name.
-Lowercase when standing alone in subsequent references: The University of Illinois at Chicago is one of the largest employers in the city.
+Lowercase when standing alone in subsequent references: The University of Illinois Chicago is one of the largest employers in the city.
 More than 12,000 people work at the university.
 When writing the names of multiple universities or colleges, lowercase the common noun: DePaul and Loyola universities are cosponsors of the UIC-hosted event.
 See also, capitalization of proper nouns.

 universitywide, campuswide: Each is one word without a hyphen.

 universities other than UIC: When writing about the University of Wisconsin or the University of California or any other multicampus system, always specify the campus and use that system’s punctuation: University of Wisconsin-Madison and University of California, San Diego.
-Refer to the university’s Web site to determine punctuation.
-Do not capitalize the word the before the university name unless it is a part of the official name: The Ohio State University
+Refer to the university’s website to determine punctuation.
+Do not capitalize the word “the” before the university name unless it is a part of the official name: The Ohio State University

 vice (chancellor, provost, president): Do not hyphenate with any other word in a person’s title.
 See also, capitalization of people’s titles.

-Web addresses and references:
+web addresses and references:

 work-study: This is a hyphenated adjective, usually modifying program.
 Lowercase general references to a work-study program, but capitalize official references to Federal Work-Study (the program for undergraduates) and Federal Graduate Work-Study (the program for graduate students).